 However, it was also tiring and hot, and probably not a good idea if you’re traveling with family.
 (Unless y’all are those nomadic families that I greatly admire.)

-So, yes, by all means, if you like convenience, take the group tour by Voyagin when you do an Ayutthaya tour on a day trip.
+So, yes, by all means, if you like convenience, take a group tour when you do an Ayutthaya tour on a day trip.
 It will save you time and energy, and give you a lot more information than if you just go on your own.

 Just let them know — no riding elephants, no petting drugged tigers (though of course, this wasn’t included in the package), no animals being made to do human tasks (like painting, OMG).
 Let’s try to be responsible travelers; if no one wants to take those rides, they would be forced to stop offering them.
 Maybe.